silexlabs/drag-drop-stage-component/README.md

 const stage = new Stage(iframe)
 ```

-The iframe is where you add elements with the `.selectable` css class, which can then be moved and resized.
-But the stage component is also acting on the outside of the iframe since the user can drag an element in the iframe and release the mouse outside the iframe, which will move the elements to the desired position in the iframe.
+The iframe is where you add elements with the `.selectable`, `.draggable`, `.resizeable`, `.droppable` css classes, which can then be moved and resized.

 Your application can catch events and store the new style of the elements after a drop.